pjaos/pbackup/README.md

 # Sending an email

-pbackup allow the user to send emails when the backup process starts and when the backup process completes.
+pbackup allows the user to send emails when the backup process starts and when the backup process completes.
 The completion email details the disk space used for that backup and the free space on the destination file system.

 The following arguments can be added to the command line in order to send an email as detailed above.